-New full-time students must join the course during the winter/spring semester.
+Both full-time and part-time students must join the course during the winter/spring semester.

-Covid19: Owing to the pandemic all our courses have moved online.
-In the event the pandemic recedes and travel restrictions are lifted, students will have the option of attending in-person classes at Abiding Heart Education Centre in Boudha, Kathmandu while those who so prefer may continue with online classes.
+Now that the pandemic is mostly behind us, students will have the option of attending some in-person classes at the Abiding Heart Education Centre while those who so prefer may continue with online classes.
 The academic calendar will remain the same and we will offer a blended course to accommodate both online and in-person students.
 Please note, there may be an additional fee of $100 for in-person attendance.

-Please contact us at firstname.lastname@example.org for the application pack and tuition fees.
+Please contact us at firstname.lastname@example.org for an application pack and tuition fees information.